Mr. T: Professional wrestling

+World Wrestling Federation (1985-1987)

 Mr. T entered the world of professional wrestling in 1985.
-He was Hulk Hogan's tag-team partner at the World Wrestling Federation's (WWF) WrestleMania I which he won.
+He was Hulk Hogan's tag-team partner at the World Wrestling Federation's (WWF) WrestleMania I, a match they won.
 Hulk Hogan wrote in his autobiography that Mr. T saved the main event of WrestleMania I between them and "Rowdy" Roddy Piper and "Mr. Wonderful" Paul Orndorff because when he arrived, security would not let his entourage into the building.
 Mr. T was ready to skip the show until Hogan personally talked him out of leaving.
-Piper has said that he and other fellow wrestlers disliked Mr. T because he was an actor and had never paid his dues as a professional wrestler.
+Piper said he and fellow wrestlers disliked Mr. T because he was an actor and had never paid his dues as a professional wrestler.
 Remaining with the WWF, Mr. T became a special "WWF boxer" in light of his character in Rocky III.
-He took on "Cowboy" Bob Orton on the March 1, 1986 Saturday Night's Main Event V, on NBC.
+He took on "Cowboy" Bob Orton on the March 1, 1986, Saturday Night's Main Event V, on NBC.
 This boxing stunt culminated in another boxing match against Roddy Piper at WrestleMania 2.
-As part of the build-up for the match, Piper attacked Mr. T's friend, midget wrestler the Haiti Kid on his Piper's Pit interview slot, shaving his head into a mohican style similar to that of Mr. T. Then Mr. T won the boxing match in Round 4 by Disqualification after Piper attacked the referee and bodyslammed Mr. T. He returned to the World Wrestling Federation as a special guest referee in 1987 as well as a special referee enforcer confronting such stars as The Honky Tonk Man.
+As part of the build-up for the match, Piper attacked Mr. T's friend, dwarf wrestler the Haiti Kid on his Piper's Pit interview slot, shaving his head into a mohican style similar to that of Mr. T. Then Mr. T won the boxing match in Round 4 by disqualification after Piper attacked the referee and bodyslammed Mr. T. He returned to the World Wrestling Federation as a special guest referee in 1987 and a special referee enforcer confronting such stars as The Honky Tonk Man.

+World Class Championship Wrestling (1989)

 On July 21, 1989, Mr. T. made an appearance in World Class Championship Wrestling (WCCW), seconding Kerry Von Erich.

+World Championship Wrestling (1994)

 Five years later, Mr. T reappeared in WCW, first appearing in Hulk Hogan's corner for his WCW world title match against Ric Flair at Bash at the Beach 1994.
-He would next appear as a special referee for the HoganFlair rematch in October 1994 at Halloween Havoc, and then went on to wrestle again, defeating Kevin Sullivan at that year's Starrcade.
-Another seven years later Mr. T appeared in the front row of the November 19, 2001, episode of WWF Raw.
+He would next appear as a special referee for the Hogan–Flair rematch in October 1994 at Halloween Havoc, and then went on to wrestle again, defeating Kevin Sullivan at that year's Starrcade.

+Sporadic appearances (2001-present)

+Another seven years later, Mr. T appeared in the front row of the November 19, 2001, episode of WWF Raw.
 On April 5, 2014, at the Smoothie King Center in New Orleans, Mr. T was inducted by Gene Okerlund into the WWE Hall of Fame's celebrity wing.
 His acceptance speech, largely a tribute to his mother and motherhood rather than wrestling, ran long and was eventually interrupted by Kane.